SDey96/libwebler/README.md

 ```

 #### Start the test
-In another terminal tab, with directory set to the `web` folder, run the below command
+In another terminal tab, with directory set to the `libwebler` folder, run the below command
 ```
 $ make test
 ```